 - Provide annual “Educational Health Reports” that help you see the "full picture" of your child’s progress

-Find and access affordable resources
+Find and access educational resources

-From finding a tutor to searching for afterschool programs or summer camps, ensuring your child gets the best educational resources can be complicated and stressful.
+Ensuring your child gets the best educational resources can be complicated and stressful.
 Your Navigator will be able to tap into a vast local network to help you:

-- Choose educational books, apps and games that your child will enjoy
+- Choose educational books, apps, and games that your child will enjoy

 With EdNavigator, you’ll get a personal education advisor who can recommend resources based on a deep understanding of what you and your family need.

 - Use of the EdNavigator program is restricted to current benefits-eligible MIT employees and postdocs.